Shrimp Panang curry is an easy, one-pot meal that comes together in just 30 minutes, making it perfect for a busy weeknight with steamed jasmine rice.

 What To Do With Leftovers

-- Refrigerate: Store leftovers in an airtight container for 3-4 days.
+- Refrigerate: Store leftover curry in an airtight container for 3-4 days.

 Frequently Asked Questions

-What’s the difference between panang Thai curry and red Thai curry?
+What’s the difference between Panang Thai curry and red Thai curry?

-Where can I buy panang curry paste?
+Where can I buy Panang curry paste?

-Is panang curry spicy?
+Is Panang curry spicy?

 More Quick Dinner Ideas: